 The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the balance sheet.
-The ongoing novel coronavinus ("COVID-19") pandemic and restrictions on non-essential businesses have caused disruption in the U.S. and global economies.
-Despite significant market rebounds across many asset classes, the continuent apid development of this situation and uncertainty regarding potential economic reconstructions.
-The stimutes and assumptions underlying these consolidated financial statements are based on the information available as of December 31, 2020, including judgments about the financial market and economic conditions which may change over time.
+The ongoing novel coronavirus ("COVID-19") pandemic and restrictions on non-essential businesses have caused disruption in the U.S. and global economies.
+Despite significant market rebounds across many asset classes, the continued rapid development of this situation and uncertainty regarding potential economic recovery precludes any prediction as to the ultimate adverse impact of COVID-19 on financial market and economic conditions.
+The estimates and assumptions underlying these consolidated financial statements are based on the information available as of December 31, 2020, including judgments about the financial market and economic conditions which may change over time.
 Actual results may ultimately differ materially from those estimates.